-- Standard-rated supplies supplies of goods and services subject to the VAT rate in force at the time of supply (currently 14%); - Exempt supplies supplies of certain services not subject to VAT.
-Vendors making exempt supplies are not entitled to input VAT credits; - Zero-rated supplies supplies of certain goods or services subject to VAT at zero percent.
-Vendors making zero rated supplies are entitled to input VAT credits.
+- Standard-rated supplies supplies of goods and services subject to the VAT rate in force at the time of supply.
+With effect 1 April 2018 the VAT rate was increased from 14% to 15% - Exempt supplies supplies of certain services not subject to VAT.
+Vendors making exempt supplies are not entitled to input VAT credits - Zero-rated supplies supplies of certain goods or services subject to VAT at zero percent.
+Vendors making zero-rated supplies are entitled to input VAT credits